superdurszlak/superdurszlak.github.io/_posts/2024-10-20-unsolvable-conundrum-autistic-struggles-with-corporate-culture.md

 - Messages defying actual actions,
 - Channels which may not be suitable for neurodivergent people,
 - Unexpressed expectations,
-- Corporate ladder and development path not matching one's individual development,
 - Unfavorable performance review process,
 - Inconsistent standards.